Academic Program Guide

 Algebra/Geometry/Statistics 1 (AGS1)

-This class is the first in a three-course sequence mixing Number & Quantity, Algebra, Functions, Geometry and Probability & Statistics standards with a focus on Mathematical Modeling and the eight mathematical practices.
-Prerequisite: 8th grade-leveled math.
-Middle School students do not receive high school credit for this class.
+This course is the first in a three-course sequence mixing Number & Quantity, Algebra, Functions, Geometry and Probability & Statistics standards with a focus on Mathematical Modeling and the eight mathematical practices.
+Middle School students do not receive high school credit for this course.

 Grades 9 - 12